tsaiweiwu/arch/kraken2.md

 ### RUNNING BRACKEN

+- Replace the line below with the full path to your kraken2 db
   $ KRAKEN_DB=$HOME/database_kraken2/$DB

-  Replace the above with the full path to your kraken2 db
+- There might be problems setting more than 1 thread here, but you'll be fine using 1
   $ THREADS=1

-  There might be problems setting more than 1 thread here, but you'll be fine using 1
+- Run Bracken
   $ KMER_LEN=75
   $ READ_LEN=136
   $ KRAKEN_INSTALLATION=/data/apps/extern/kraken2/2.1.2